Commonly known as: Borage, Starflower, Bee bread

 Cautions: Some herbalists warn that borage can be toxic to the liver.
 Borage has been eaten by thousands of people for centuries and is likely to be consumed in complete safety, but it is always good to be moderate in your consumption.
 In large amounts, borage may have a diuretic effect.

-Interest: I’ve noticed that when my borage plants are less-healthy, the flowers tend to stay pink.
+Interest: I’ve observed that when my borage plants are less-healthy, more of the flowers tend to stay pink.
 If you have borage plants with many pink flowers, add compost, compost tea, or other organic feed.